uclh-criu/cogstack-streamlit-components/README.md

 ## Usage

+### Streamlit version
+The original version only support streamlit version 1.29.0 to 1.33.0 (tagged as v1.33.0)

+Please visit https://github.com/uclh-criu/cogstack-streamlit-components/tags for other supported version

 ### Submodule
 This repository can be included in other projects as a submodule.
 For more details, see: https://git-scm.com/book/en/v2/Git-Tools-Submodules.